penguin-teal/utf8encoder/README.md

 Two simple functions to encode and decode UTF-8 from/to its Unicode code points using bitwise operators.

+The Makefile is for Linux, however the code itself should compile on any platform.

 ## Header

 The header file is in `./include/utf8encoder.h`.